Make changes to your current work

 Before taking on extra hours or a second job, consider:

-If you're reducing your work hours but don't want to reduce income, you might be able to access your superannuation while you're working.
+If you're reducing your work hours but do not want to reduce income, you might be able to access your superannuation while you're working.

 A Transition to Retirement Pension can be used to top up your employment income if you decide to reduce your work hours.